G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Preliminaries

 \item

-A test configuration is called normal if $\mcZ$ is a normal variety.
-We will always consider normal test configurations in this paper.

-A test configuration is called a special test configuration, if the following conditions are satisfied: \begin{itemize} \item $\mcZ$ is normal, and $\mcZ_0=\pi^{-1}(0)$ is an irreducible normal variety; \item $\mcL=-(K_{\mcZ/\bC}+\mcQ)$, which is an $\pi$-ample $\bQ$-Cartier divisor; \item $(\mcZ, \mcZ_0+\mcQ)$ has plt singularities. \end{itemize}
+A test configuration is called a special test configuration, if the following conditions are satisfied: \begin{itemize} \item $(\mcZ, \mcZ_0+\mcQ)$ has plt singularities. \Blue{In particular, the central fibre $\mcZ_0=\pi^{-1}(\{0\})$ is irreducible and normal. } \item $\mcL=-(K_{\mcZ/\bC}+\mcQ)$, which is thus a $\pi$-ample $\bQ$-line bundle. \end{itemize}

 A test configuration $(\mcZ, \mcQ, \mcL)$ is called dominating if there exists a $\bC^*$-equivariantly birational morphism $\rho: (\mcZ, \mcQ) \rightarrow (Z, Q)\times\bC$.